 There are some big benefits to this.
 You only have to match whatever minimums your brokerage sets out for you, and these are usually quite low.
 Their expense ratio is usually very low – Spider’s expenses are lower than the Vanguard 500.
 Plus, if you use a fee-free brokerage like Zecco, you don’t have to pay any commissions on buying and selling.

-However, in the end, they’re still not the best deal, as pointed out by this Forbes article.
+However, in the end, they’re still not the best deal.
 For starters, ETFs hold onto your dividends for quite a while, whereas funds pay out dividends quite quickly.
 There can be as much as a three month difference between the two, and if you’re reinvesting, that alone can easily make up the tiny difference in expense ratios.
 Plus, when you buy in, you effectively have to pay a small premium on the value (the bid-ask spread) in order to find someone selling that ETF – for Spider, this is usually around 0.07%.
 If you’re using a brokerage that charges fees, that’s another extra cost – investing directly with Vanguard doesn’t cost a dime.
 These make up the difference and more, making ETFs a slightly worse deal than investing directly in funds.

 My recommendation?
 Set up a savings account and start saving your nickels and dimes.
 With a little patience, you’ll be there in no time and then you can buy into an excellent fund.